 If you notice any of the following, here’s what to do:

-Bleeding: If the wound starts bleeding, Dr. Stone says:
+Bleeding: If the wound starts bleeding, board-certified dermatologist Stephen Stone, MD, FAAD, says:

 Apply firm and steady pressure for 20 minutes, using a sterile gauze pad.
 Keep applying the pressure for 20 minutes continuously.
 Don’t stop to see if the wound is still bleeding or to change gauze pads.